santtu-valimaki/cv/index.md

 # Software professional
 ### _Generalist | Full Stack | Agile | DevOps_

-I am an experienced software professional with broad expertise ranging from software architecting and hands-on development to product and release management.
+I am an experienced software professional with versatile expertise ranging from software architecting and hands-on development to product and release management.
 I have worked in multisite and multinational projects and worked as a product owner for development teams home and abroad.
-I'm quickly capable of grasping new concepts and technologies.
+I can take the responsibility of the software architecture design as well as being the lead developer for making it all happen.
+I’m quickly capable of grasping new concepts and technologies.
 I’m both a technology and business minded out-of-the-box thinker.
 Continuous learning, innovation and problem solving fascinates me.

-Most recently I worked in a team providing software development services for a Finnish Telecom operator with personal focus on software development, software and data architecture design, system and data integrations, data modeling, real-time streaming data, data warehousing and analytics, API development and management and software automation.

 ### Info
 <pre>